 variable name units description usage

 l_stdout2file logical Standard output is written to separate files for MPI processes default = .false.

-file_base_stdout file name is name_model -file_base_stdout-stdout.XXXX
+file_base_stdout file name is name_model-file_base_stdout-stdout.XXXX

 (XXXX: mpi process number)

-l_debug logical debug mode default = .false.
+1_debug logical debug mode default = .false.

-21.5 Monitoring
+25.5 Monitoring

-This section summarizes outputs of the mean state (history) data used for monitoring and analyses.
+This section summarizes outputs of states in experiments (so called history data) used for monitoring and analyses.

-21.5.1 History of the ocean and ice models
+25.5.1 History of the ocean and ice models

-In MRI.COM version 4, specification of history outputs has been significantly changed and commonized in the ocean and sea ice models.
-Users prepare a namelist file named NAMELIST.name_model.MONITOR dedicated to history outputs (name_model can be specified by NAME_MODEL in configure.in, default=OGCM), and write the following namelist blocks, nml_history, in it as needed, where name specifies the variable name to be output, file_base the basename of the history files, interval_step the output interval in terms of the integration time step.
+Specification of history outputs is common in the ocean and sea ice models.
+Users prepare a namelist file named NAMELIST.name_model.MONITOR dedicated to history outputs (name_model can be specified by NAME_MODEL in configure.in, default=OGCM), and write the following namelist blocks, nml history, in it as needed, where name specifies the variable name to be output, file_base the basename of the history files, interval_step the output interval in terms of the integration time step.
 An option item of suffix specifies the depth of calendar date and time used in the file suffix.
 In the above example, the time-mean temperature is written to the file, result/hs_t.YYYYMMDD, at every 48-th time step.

-- An example namelist for mean temperature output .
+''' An example namelist for mean temperature output

-'''

-&nml_history
+%nml_history

 name = 'temperature'

 file_base = 'result/hs_t'

 interval_step = 48

 [suffix = 'day']

-/

-'''